Gopal-Khadka/DevGram/PROCEDURES.md

 - Create Post Create Modal on the `Create Post` section click on the `SideBar`.
 - Update the post data both on server and UI.
   Changes need to be reflected on `users` and `posts` collection on the firestore database.
 Similarly, `userProfile` and `postStore` need to be updated accordingly which immediately reflect changes on the UI.
+- The posts sections now use the queried data from the firestore to show the relevant data to the user.